MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-content-search/New-ComplianceSearchAction.md

 - BothIndexedAndUnindexedItems

-This parameter is only meaningful for compliance searches where the IncludeUnindexedItemsEnabled parameter is set to $true.
+This parameter is only meaningful for content searches where the IncludeUnindexedItemsEnabled parameter is set to $true.

 ```yaml
 Type: ComplianceExportScope